Women's health clinic

 Your visit starts with a detailed health history, symptom review, and advanced lab testing.
 This helps our team see how your estrogen, progesterone, thyroid hormones, cortisol, and insulin are working together.

-Based on this full picture, we create a personalized plan using our hormone treatments, which may combine medication, nutritional guidance, and targeted supplements.
+Based on this full picture, we create a personalized plan that may combine medication, nutritional guidance, and targeted supplements, then refine it as your body responds.

 Hormone Replacement Therapy and Thyroid Support

 For many women, hormone replacement therapy brings estrogen and progesterone back into a healthier balance.
-This can ease hot flashes, night sweats, mood changes, sleep problems, and vaginal dryness while also supporting bone and heart health.
+This can ease hot flashes, night sweats, mood changes, sleep problems, and vaginal dryness, and the American College of Obstetricians and Gynecologists notes that hormone therapy is the most effective treatment for menopause symptoms such as hot flashes.

-When fatigue, weight gain, hair changes, or feeling “slowed down” are prominent, we also look closely at thyroid function.
-If testing shows that your thyroid needs help, our thyroid support protocols are designed to improve metabolism, energy, and temperature regulation so the rest of your hormone system can respond better to treatment.
+When fatigue, weight gain, hair changes, or feeling slowed down are prominent, we also look closely at thyroid function.
+If testing shows that your thyroid needs help, thyroid support is designed to improve metabolism, energy, and temperature regulation so the rest of your hormone system can respond better to treatment.

 Menopause Treatments and Ongoing Care

-If you are in perimenopause or menopause, our menopause treatments add another layer of support.
+If you are in perimenopause or menopause, menopause care adds another layer of support.
 Depending on your needs, this may include systemic hormones, local vaginal therapies, and options to protect bone density and cardiovascular health over the long term.

 We monitor your symptoms, repeat labs when needed, and adjust doses so your plan stays effective as your body changes.
 You are always part of the conversation, and your feedback helps us fine-tune each step toward better balance and a better quality of life.